Importance of Hand Hygiene in the Food Industry

 Hand Hygiene Technique for Food Industry Professionals

 Food industry professionals are expected to perform proper hand washing procedures to ensure that their hands are clean and safe to use for food handling, preparation, production, and serving.
+To increase staff awareness about the best way to use hand wash and alcohol gel, educational posters should be made available at all hand hygiene points.

 The NSW Food Authority (2018) has created the following step-by-step process for effective hand washing: